James Kennedy State Forest- Cortland County

 Virgil Mountain, the location for this hike, is in the northeasterly portion of the state forest.

-For a two hour hike, meet at the junction of O’Dell and Baldwin Rds in Cortland County
+For this two hour hike, meet at the junction of seasonal O’Dell and Baldwin Rds in Cortland County

 If you are using Google maps to arrive at the junction of O’Dell and Baldwin Roads, do NOT follow Google driving instructions that send you over the seasonal part of O’Dell from the direction of Hauck Hill and Cartwright Roads!
-This is a seasonal portion of O’Dell that will be impassible for parts of the year.
-Come to the trailhead via O’Dell Road from the direction of Van Donsel Rd
+This seasonal portion of O’Dell Rd may be impassible for parts of the year.
+Come to the trailhead via O’Dell Rd from the direction of Van Donsel Rd

 See Google map here: